China sees Labour Day travel rush as Covid-19 curbs lifted – latest updates

 Thailand reports six new cases

-Thailand reported six new coronavirus cases and no new death on Friday, taking its tally to 2,960 infections while fatalities remained at 54 since the outbreak began in January.
+Thailand reported six new virus cases and no new death on Friday, taking its tally to 2,960 infections while fatalities remained at 54 since the outbreak began in January.

 US records over 2,000 deaths in 24 hours